rsdoiel/rsdoiel.github.io/blog/2018/02/24/go-based-python-modules.md

     func main() { }
 ```

-In the python code below the conversation process is much more detailed.
+In the python code below the conversion process is much more detailed.
-Python isn't explicitly UTF-8 like Go.
-Plus we're sending our Python string
+Python isn't explicitly utf-8 like Go.
+Plus we're sending our Python
-via C's char arrays (or pointer to chars).
-Finally when we comeback from
+string via C's char arrays (or pointer to chars).
+Finally when we
-Go via C we have to put things back in order for Python.
-Of particular
+comeback from Go via C we have to put things back in order for Python.
-note is checking how the byte arrays work then encoding/decoding everything
+Of particular note is checking how the byte arrays work then
-as needed.
-We also explicit set the result type from our Go version of the
+encoding/decoding everything as needed.
+We also explicitly set the result
-helloworld function.
+type from our Go version of the helloworld function.

 ```python
     import ctypes